 – The determination of the quality of synthesized speech in an instrumental way, e.g. using the objective perceptual methods, is an interesting topic in this Question as well as methods for objective prediction of speech intelligibility.

-– Perceptual, image-based models for objective evaluating of video as transmitted in telecommunication networks.
-Here a close partnership to VQEG and Q14/12 is established.
-This includes objective models for rating the perception of audio-video de-synchronization in video streaming and video-chat services.

 – This Question analyses and recommends methods, metrics and procedures for statistical evaluation, qualification and comparison of objective quality prediction models.
 These statistics can be applied to objective prediction models which can be translated to an estimated subjective judgment of a dedicated subjective test procedure.
 This Question discusses frameworks, metrics and example procedures for those statistical analyses and reporting.
+Furthermore, this question gives guidance to develop quality prediction models in general and specifically by means of machine learning and artificial intelligence as in P.MLGuide.

 Tasks